tml/cadmus/src/Chapter-1/Part II: Printing.md

 // which would output: 5
 ```

-You could also print out variables and Strings at the same time, you simply separate them with a `+` sign as shown below:
+You could also print out variables and strings at the same time, you simply separate them with a `+` sign as shown below:

 ```java
 System.out.println("The value of n is " + n);